 Did You Know?
 Finances Sitting Bull was originally known as "Jumping Badger."
 The tribe currently has \$12,000 in the business account.
 Later in life he was given one of his father's names. \$4,000 in the Wacipi account and \$1,100 in the scholarship fund.
+We reconcile all three checking accounts each month.
 New MMDC Office!
-Hohahe to The Following!
+United as for The Following at Hohahe to The Following!
 Our tribe needs an office space, either to rent, purchase or via donation.
 We would like to accept donations to help the tribe pay for office space somewhere.
 If you have any suggestions or if you can help, please contact Sharon.
 We welcome the following new descendant members to our tribe!
 Joy Borchardt, Eric Borchardt, Kimberly Miner & Jami Dalmont.